coens97/nodeWorld/README.md

 ## Getting started
 * First clone this project
 * Then in install nodeJS
-* Run this in commandline `npm install socket.io mime`
+* Run this in commandline `npm install socket.io mime requirejs`
 * Run serer `node app.js`